 Getting them moving is especially important.
-You might not be able to take your cat jogging (although you can teach him to walk on a treadmill), but there are plenty of creative ways to add exercise to your cat’s life.
-Bonus: he’ll be less bored and less inclined to shred your sofa because he doesn’t have anything else to do.
+You might not be able to take your cat jogging — although you can teach them to walk on a treadmill or cat wheel — but there are plenty of creative ways to add exercise to your cat’s life.
+Bonus: they’ll be less bored and less inclined to shred your sofa.

 Most importantly, introduce exercise gently and gradually.
 Obese cats can injure their joints if you try to get them to do too much too quickly.
 Hold off on the jumping and stair running until your cat has lost some weight.

-Think electronic mice, balls that light up when they move, laser pointers and catnip-filled toys that make a crinkling sound when pounced on.
+Think electronic mice, balls that light up when they move, laser pointers, and catnip-filled toys that make a crinkling sound when pounced on.
 If your tastes are simpler, toss a Ping Pong ball in the bathtub to simulate a feline hockey rink.